A Cigale module tailored (not only) for Low-Luminosity AGN: Data and Fitting

 For each galaxy, we conducted photometry spanning UV to FIR bands using calibrated images from the DustPedia database\footnote{\url{http://dustpedia.astro.noa.gr/Data}}.
 We performed forced photometry in a 9-arcsecond radius aperture centered on each galaxy (refer to \cref{fig:photometry} for an example).
 This aperture covered GALEX NUV and FUV filters, ugriz SDSS bands, JHKs bands from 2MASS, Spitzer IRAC1-4 and WISE 1-4, Spitzer MIPS 24-70 microns, 100, Herschel PACS 70-100-160 microns, and Herschel SPIRE 250 microns.
 The 9-arcsecond radius was deliberately chosen to align with the diameter required to encompass the Full Width at Half Maximum (FWHM) of the Point Spread Function (PSF) for each filter in our analysis.
 Upper limits at $3\sigma$ were set for non-detected sources.

 Using the Photutils library version 1.9\footnote{\url{https://photutils.readthedocs.io/}}, we utilized a two-dimensional modeling approach to perform background calculations.
 To determine the background, we also implemented a sigma clipping technique and, where feasible, masked the galaxy using a mask derived from the largest isophote in the DustPedia database.
-Additionally, we applied aperture corrections and corrected for Milky Way extinction.
+Additionally, we applied aperture corrections and corrected for Milky Way extinction, utilizing the dust extinction function from \citet{Fitzpatrick1999PASP..111...63F} and a sky dust map provided by \citet{SFDMaps}.